-Brand Names: Alphatrex, Beta-Val, Diprolene, Diprolene AF, Diprosone, Luxiq
+Brand Names: Alphatrex, Betaderm, Betanate, Betatrex, Beta-Val, Del-Beta, Diprolene, Diprolene AF, Diprosone, Luxiq, Maxivate, Sernivo, Teladar, Valisone

-Betamethasone is a topical steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Betamethasone is a highly potent steroid that prevents the release of substances in the body that cause inflammation.

-Betamethasone topical is used to treat the inflammation caused by a number of conditions such as allergic reactions, eczema, and psoriasis.
-The dental paste form of betamethasone is used to treat mouth ulcers.
+Betamethasone topical (for the skin) is used to treat the inflammation and itching caused by a number of skin conditions such as eczema or psoriasis.

-Betamethasone topical may also be used for other purposes not listed in this medication guide.
+Betamethasone topical may also be used for purposes not listed in this medication guide.